 Here are a few ways where customer service failed in this 5* Luxury Collection property.

 I got to the hotel early, around 8:45a, and said I was checking in later that day.
-I wondered if there was a place to store my bag for the time being.
+I wondered if there was a place to store my suitcase for the time being.

 The front desk staff asked if I wanted to check into my room.
 I was quite surprised to hear that I might be able to check in that early, but thought maybe there were rooms available and he was kindly going to allow me to check in.
 After all, I’d been up since 3a to catch my flight.

-By then, I’d been in the hotel 6 hours with plenty of time to check out the bar, restaurant, pools and grounds – but the bell-boy appeared to want to drag his feet once we got the key to the room.
+By then, I’d been in the hotel 6 hours with plenty of time to check out the bar, restaurant, pools and grounds.
+The bell-boy appeared to want to drag his feet once we got the key to the room.
 He asked if he could show me the hotel.
 I said no, that I’d been on the property for sometime, and I really just wanted to get to my room.
 Even when we did get to the room, he hesitated to open the door as if he’d find housekeeping naked on the floor.

 Check in time is the Check in time